OutOfThisPlanet/Deeper-PowerShell/README.md

 ![image](https://github.com/OutOfThisPlanet/Deeper-PowerShell/assets/42836083/d4f51b04-5dee-4962-b1b6-ed6b884f5728)

 This script queries a Deeper Connect device, and some web apis to grab some details.
-It also attempts to withdraw any NPOW rewards that have accrued past 100 DPR.
+It also attempts to withdraw any NPOW rewards that have accrued.

-REQUIRES A WORKING PASSWORD HASH!
+If you are using PowerShell Core on Windows, Linux, or whatever, you only need to pass the admin password to login.

+If you are using Windows PowerShell (Version 5), this script requires a working password hash to login.

 You can get the working password hash from your browser developer tools.